 Keep in mind the following:

 - Autocomplete suggestions only appear when Grammarly is confident that the suggestion is appropriate for the context.
-Conversational writing is more likely to trigger autocomplete suggestions than other types of writing.
+Conversational writing is more likely to result in autocomplete suggestions than other types of writing.

 - The plugin will not show autocomplete suggestions for

 - Your users can turn autocomplete on or off anytime from the Grammarly button menu.

 To turn on the autocomplete feature for the plugin, use the autocomplete configuration option.

 Give autocomplete a try by navigating to our online demo.
 Click inside the large